nuveo/backend-test/README.md

 - Go, C or C++
 - PostgreSQL
-- A message queue that you choose, but discribe why you choose.
+- A message queue that you choose, but describe why you choose.
 - [pREST](http://postgres.rest) to comunicate with database.
 It is a bonus.